EleutherAI/project-menu/README.md

 ## Pitch Your Idea

 Have a cool idea for a project?
-Open an Issue by choosing one of the following templates:
+Open an issue by choosing one of the following templates:

 ### Request for Critique